-where R_s , C_s and L_s are the self resistance, ground capacitance and partial self inductance of the signal wire.
-R_g and L_g are the self resistance and partial inductance of the shielding wires.
-C{sg} and L{sg} are the coupling capacitance and partial mutual inductance between the signal wire and a shielding wire.
-L{ss} is the partial mutual inductance between the two shielding wires.
-We extract frequency-dependent resistance and partial inductance with FastHenry $\left[17\right]$ and calculate the capacitance by where uniform dielectric is assumed and c is the speed of light in the dielectric.
+For CPW, we denote the signal wire width as w, the shielding wire width as g, and spacing between signal and shielding wires as s.
+We extract frequency-dependent resistance and partial inductance with FastHenry [12] and calculate the capacitance by the formula of $C = 1/(c^2L)$ , where uniform dielectric is assumed and c is the speed of light.
 The capacitive couplers of transceivers are modeled by lumped capacitors, and the transceivers are modeled by linear drivers.
-The circuit model of the entire RF interconnection is shown in Figure 7.